-In April 2020, the original Class D and Class E Ordinary Shares were merged into the Class A Ordinary Shares and the assets and liabilities attributable to Classes D and E Ordinary Shares were attributed to the resulting enlarged group of Class A Ordinary Shareholders.
-Merging the relatively small D and E Ordinary Share Classes provided a helpful simplification of the Company's structure.
-Also, the A Ordinary Shareholders will now benefit from improved cash flows projections over the next few years and a reduced focus on HIV-related maturities arising from the inclusion of the D and E Ordinary Share Class portfolios.
+On 3 June 2021, the original Class B Ordinary Shares were merged into the Class A Ordinary Shares and the assets and liabilities attributable to Class B Ordinary Shares were attributed to the resulting enlarged group of Class A Ordinary Shareholders.
+Merging the relatively small B Ordinary Share Class provided a helpful simplification of the Company's structure.
+This structural simplification was a long-standing objective of the Board that will allow cost savings, economies of scale and a better cash flow profile.
+Also, the A Ordinary Shareholders will now benefit from a reduced concentration on HIV segment arising from the inclusion of the B Ordinary Share Class non-HIV only portfolio.